Evaluate controlled folder access

 Set-MpPreference -EnableControlledFolderAccess AuditMode

-If you want to fully audit how controlled folder access will work in your organization, you'll need to use a management tool to deploy this setting to machines in your network(s).
-You can also use Group Policy, Intune, MDM, or System Center Configuration Manager to configure and deploy the setting, as described in the main controlled folder access topic.
+If you want to fully audit how controlled folder access will work in your organization, you'll need to use a management tool to deploy this setting to devices in your network(s).
+You can also use Group Policy, Intune, mobile device management (MDM), or Microsoft Endpoint Manager to configure and deploy the setting, as described in the main controlled folder access topic.

 Review controlled folder access events in Windows Event Viewer